SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 1. Type an English text prompt.
 2. Data Copilot generates a code expression for a particular column.
-3. Click to accept the code expression or try again with a different prompt.
+3. Review the code expression, and if you'd like, try again with a different prompt.
 4. Run the Pipeline up to and including this Gem, and observe the resulting data sample.

 ## Generate with AI